snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ##### `slurm_account`

-In SLURM, an `account` is used for resource accounting users' resource usage, which can in turn be used to implement fair share policies.
+In SLURM, an `account` can be used for [collection users' resource usage](https://slurm.schedmd.com/accounting.html), which can in turn be used to implement fair share policies.
 If and how this is used depends on the local cluster setup.

+It might be required or desirable for you to specify a `slurm_account`.
+For example, this you might want to set the account per user, or even per workflow, when dealing with multiple SLURM accounts per user.
-The plugin does its best to _guess_ your account, but that might not be possible.
+If you do not deliberately set the snakemake resource `slurm_account`, the plugin does its best to _guess_ your account (however, this can fail).

+By contrast, some clusters _do not_ allow users to set their account or partition; for example, because they have a pre-defined default per user.
-If this default behavior interferes with your setup or requirements, use the `--slurm-no-account` flag to turn it off.
+In such cases, where the plugin's default behavior would interfere with your setup or requirements, you can use the `--slurm-no-account` flag to turn it off.
-For example, some clusters have a pre-defined default per user and _do not_ allow users to set their account or partition.
-In addition, you can deliberately set the snakemake resource `slurm_account`.
-For example, this allows set the account per user, or even per workflow, when dealing with multiple SLURM accounts per user.

-##### `constraint`

-The plugin resource `constraint` can set specific hardware or software constraints for the job, if the cluster configuration allows for this.

-##### `clusters`

 ##### wait times and frequencies